MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Mexico/budgets.md

   - "fr-ca"
 ---
 # Budgets
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] provides budget functions so that you can plan and work with budgets.
+FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> provides budget functions so that you can plan and work with budgets.

 ## Budget Functions
  You use budget functions to: